Mikifp/skin.fentastic.miki/README.md

-# FENtastic Skin for Kodi Nexus
+# fentastic.miki Skin for Kodi Nexus

-FENtastic is a modded version of the default Estuary skin, specifically designed for FEN users.
+fentastic.miki is a modded version of the default Estuary skin, specifically designed for FEN users.
 It includes several new features and adjustments to pre-existing views, including new viewtypes, customizable widgets, and a new default colors theme.

-## FENtastic vs Default Estuary Skin
+## fentastic.miki vs Default Estuary Skin

-Here are some of the key differences between FENtastic and the default Estuary skin.
+Here are some of the key differences between fentastic.miki and the default Estuary skin.

-* **New viewtypes**: FENtastic introduces "WideInfoWall" and "WideWall" viewtypes.
+* **New viewtypes**: fentastic.miki introduces "WideInfoWall" and "WideWall" viewtypes.

   ![Viewtypes](resources/images/viewtypes.jpg)

-* **Customizable Widgets**: FENtastic allows you to customize widgets and category widgets for movies, tvshows, and episodes.
+* **Customizable Widgets**: fentastic.miki allows you to customize widgets and category widgets for movies, tvshows, and episodes.

   ![Customizable Widgets](resources/images/customizable_widgets.jpg)

-* **Custom Stacked Widgets**: FENtastic introduces stacked widgets for movies and tvshows.
+* **Custom Stacked Widgets**: fentastic.miki introduces stacked widgets for movies and tvshows.

   ![Stacked Widgets](resources/images/stacked_widgets.jpg)

-* **Custom Search Window**: FENtastic introduces a search window to simultaneously search multiple categories.
+* **Custom Search Window**: fentastic.miki introduces a search window to simultaneously search multiple categories.

   ![Search Window](resources/images/search_window.jpg)

-* **InfoPanel**: FENtastic introduces a new InfoPanel for widgets.
+* **InfoPanel**: fentastic.miki introduces a new InfoPanel for widgets.

   ![InfoPanel](resources/images/infopanel.jpg)

-* **Color Theme**: FENtastic comes with a new default color theme, and a new color theme 'purple'.
+* **Color Theme**: fentastic.miki comes with a new default color theme, and a new color theme 'purple'.

   ![Color Theme](resources/images/color_theme.jpg)